Dental Implants — Marlton, NJ

 - They preserve the jawbone around the dental implant.
 Bone often shrinks (resorbs) when the damaged tooth is removed but implants preserve the bone.

-Once the dental implant is placed and has fused with the jawbone, you will return to our office where we’ll attach the prosthetic tooth or teeth.
+Once the dental implant is placed and has fused with the jawbone, you will return to our dental office where we’ll attach the prosthetic tooth or teeth.
 One or more dental implant posts can be used to support any number of replacement teeth, from a single dental crown to a full arch denture.
 Depending on the extent of the tooth loss, our implant dentist may recommend a number of tooth replacement solutions including:

 - Single tooth: To replace a single tooth, we will place a dental implant post and attach a dental crown.